Project – On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Why this profile?

-For over 20 years the project has proven to be harmful to local communities.
-Its expansion would further damage livelihoods and the local environment, increasing pollution and damaging important ecosystems.
+For more than 20 years, this project has proven to be harmful to local communities.
+Its expansion would further threaten livelihoods and the local environment, increasing pollution and damaging important ecosystems.

 What must happen

-After 20 years, the relocated population must receive their promised compensation.
-The expansion of the complex should be cancelled to avoid further increases in pollution, damage to local livelihoods and deforestation.
-The SMBC Group and Guaranty Trust Bank of Nigeria should decline their roles as project finance advisors and involved banks should not finance the further expansion.
+People who are still waiting for resettlement compensation must be paid.
+The project’s expansion should be cancelled to avoid further pollution, deforestation and local economic damage.
+SMBC Group and Guaranty Trust Bank of Nigeria should resign as Nigeria LNG’s finance advisors, while all involved banks should refuse to finance the expansion.

 Applicable norms and standards